mhus/kt2l/docs/docs/configuration/config-users.md

 - `{env}ENV_KEY`: The password is stored and loaded from an environment variable.
 - `{bcrypt}hash`: The password is stored as a bcrypt hash.

+If you use `{env}ENV_KEY` the password is stored in the environment variable `ENV_KEY`.
+If the value starts with a wavy bracket `{` it is treated as encoded password.
+A password can't start with a wavy bracket if loaded from environment variable.

 For more options see the spring boot configuration [Password Storage](https://docs.spring.io/spring-security/reference/features/authentication/password-storage.html).